INCEXCL

 Also, on an open riser straight the treads must overhang by at least 16mm

-In a situation where it’s not possible to fit a standard stair in, it is possible to use a space saver staircase.
+In a situation where it’s not possible to fit a standard staircase in, it is possible to use a space saver staircase.

-These are also known as ‘loft stairs’ or ‘alternating tread stair’.
+These are also known as ‘loft stairs’ or ‘alternating tread stairs’.

 However, the building regulations state that these may only be used if serving a single room, for example, a loft conversion with a single bedroom.